 - supporting psychological welfare through some of the best thinking on resilience, adaptability, crisis management, mindfulness & awareness, and complex problem solving;

 - supporting leaders who need to bring authenticity and truth in a time of uncertainty and downturn - how do you meaningfully talk to staff about their job security through this?;

 - how to reskill a hundred thousand deactivated aviation engineers so that the world continues to benefit from their extensive technical expertise?;

-- utilising magpie for the millions of would-be delegates of now-cancelled events around the globe;
+- utilising Filtered for the millions of would-be delegates of now-cancelled events around the globe;

 - finding where the shortage of digital skills is really going to hurt your organisation in 2020 – which skills and for which populations?
 The range is vast - from setting up basic home IT though to large-scale digitally-oriented strategic opportunities; boosting creative thinking and innovation throughout the workforce in a time of great need to do lots with different resources.

-Product-wise, for well over a year, we have been integrating magpie’s learning recommendations into Teams.
-We will now fast-track the release of a free instance of magpie into the Microsoft Teams Appstore.
+Product-wise, for well over a year, we have been integrating Filtered’s learning recommendations into Teams.
+We will now fast-track the release of a free instance of Filtered into the Microsoft Teams Appstore.
 And we will build on further releases of the deep Teams integration we launched in February.

 Helping L&D teams, specifically

 We also think we might be particularly well-placed to help people working in L&D and feeling acutely under pressure right now.
 L&D leads are generally tightly resourced, and more than ever need to make limited resources for curation, content development, programme development, promotion etc go further.
 Our client services activities of: